Click to Enlarge all Picts

 A visitor might enjoy "a taste" of the ever growing and popular Niagary County Wine Country Trail which now includes wineries in Wilson.
 Heading east on Route 18, you'll first see the Victorianbourg Wine Estate, whose wines are offered at the Boat House Restaurant.
 Continuing east a mile or s, on route 18, you next come to the Black Willow Winery whose gift shop offers more than their vinted offerings.
 It's worth a visit.
 What started out as only two vineyards a dozen years ago, the Wine Country Trail is now up to 16.

 Across the parking lot from the Boat House is Clark's Park and pool.
 It's a popular family spot for cooling off during summer days.
-Here, barbecues (IE: Christmas in July party) are scheduled through out the summer. and movies (sched) are shown on selected evenings.
+Here, barbeques (IE: Christmas in July party) are scheduled through out the summer. and movies (sched) are shown on selected evenings.

 Lakeview Park - Ontario St.